Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Methodology

 In addition, to fully fuse high-level information and low-level information, from figure 1, we design a residual connection between the input of short-term temporal dynamics view and the output of spatial dynamics view.
 The residual connection is to sum high-level information and low-level information directly:

-Note that, for dimensional consistency, $C_1$ needs to be equal to $g\centerdot C_3$.
+Note that, $w_r\in R^{C_1\times g\centerdot C_3}$ is a fully connected operation for dimensional consistency.
 The notation g is the number of graph types.
-If we can model these three kinds of graphs from our dataset, g equals 3 in this case.
+If we can model these three kinds of graphs from our datasets, g equals 3 in this case.